sethgonzales/PierresIdentity.Solution/README.md

 ### Setting up the database
 * If not already configured, install the Entity Framework Core tool `dotnet-ef` using the command `$ dotnet tool install --global dotnet-ef --version 6.0.0` in your terminal.
 This will allow for data migrations and updates to the project's database.

+### Running the project
+* Navigate to this project's production directory `PierreIdentity`.
 * Recreate the database by running the command `$ dotnet ef database update` in your terminal.
 * Navigate to your MySQLWorkbench to double check that your database has been built without error.

-### Running the project
-* Navigate to this project's production directory `Factory`.
 * In the command line, run the command `$ dotnet run` or `$ dotnet watch run` to compile and execute the application.
    * To compile the application without running it, use the following command: `$ dotnet build`.
-* Begin populating your database with stylists and clients.
+* Begin populating your database.
 Use navigational links for quick access to different pages.

 ## Known Bugs

-* Email Seth Gonzales at sethgonzales157@gmail.com for any bugs found while using this application.
+* Viewing not suited for smaller screens.
+* Animation on dropdown menu broken

 ## MIT License